 Ancient sources claim that at one point Cleopatra fled the battle and Antony soon followed with the fleet then being routed.

 The battle sealed Antony and Cleopatra's fate.
 With Octavian in control of the sea, he landed troops in Egypt and marched on Alexandria, the capital of Egypt.
 Although Antony managed to win a minor battle on land, he and Cleopatra were essentially trapped.

 Antony, hearing falsely that Cleopatra had killed herself, decided to kill himself.
-According to Plutarch, Antony said of Cleopatra that “I am not pained to be bereft of you, for at once I will be where you are, but it does pain me that I, as a commander, am revealed to be inferior to a woman in courage.”
-He stabbed himself but he did not die right away.
-Instead, he was found wounded and taken to Cleopatra, where he would die with her.
+According to Plutarch, Antony said of Cleopatra that "I am not pained to be bereft of you, for at once I will be where you are, but it does pain me that I, as a commander, am revealed to be inferior to a woman in courage."
+He stabbed himself, though he didn't die right away.
+Instead, he was found wounded and taken to Cleopatra, where he would die alongside her.

 "When she received him into the mausoleum and laid him on a couch, she tore her clothing over him, beat her breast and scratched it with her hands, covered her face with his blood, called him her husband and master, and almost forgot her own misfortunes as she pitied his," wrote Plutarch.

 When Octavian entered the city, Cleopatra tried to reason with him; however, it became apparent that she would be taken to Rome and paraded as a sort of war trophy, a fate she found intolerable.